 - Reload your roller and paint the next section, covering only as much as you can finish while the primer is still wet.
 Always overlap areas of wet primer.

-Tip: Primers can be tinted at your local Home Depot store to closely match the color of your paint.
-Since primer is less expensive than paint, a tinted primer may lower your cost to paint.
+Tip: Primers can be tinted at your local store to closely match the color of your paint.
+Since primer is less expensive than paint, a tinted primer may lower your painting costs.

 After the primer dries, lightly sand away bumps and ridges using very fine grit sandpaper folded into quarters.

-- When the grit of one section becomes covered with dust, switch to an unused section and continue.
+- When the grit of one section of sandpaper becomes covered with dust, switch to an unused section and continue.

 - Wipe the wall clean with a damp towel or sponge and allow it to dry.

 - Gather your tools and wall paint.

 Paint walls one at a time.
-You'll achieve a smoother, more seamless look because you’ll be able to blend the wet paint you’ve brushed on with wet paint you’re rolling.
+You'll achieve a smoother, more seamless look by blending the wet paint you’ve brushed on with wet paint you’re rolling.
 This is one of the best painting techniques for walls and is called “working to a wet edge."

-- Working top to bottom, rolling back and forth across the wall in a series of V- or W-shape strokes until the section is covered.
+- Working top to bottom, roll back and forth across the wall in a series of V- or W-shape strokes until the section is covered.

 - Before reloading your roller and moving to the next section, roll over the area you’ve just painted in a smooth, continuous stroke from top to bottom.
 These smoothing strokes even the coat and help to cover up lines and tracks.

 - Overlap areas already painted.
 Lightly lift the roller off the wall to avoid leaving end marks and to seamlessly blend different areas.

 - Wait for 2 to 4 hours for the first coat to dry before applying a second coat.
 Follow the exact same process and techniques used when priming your walls.
 Blend your sections as you go.